dev-alex-ops/todo-list-react/README.md

 Adding a calendar and displaying tasks depending on the selected date (Done!)

 ### Fourth Sprint:
 Adding some extra features like show all the tasks on the month, mark on calendar the days with tasks and some more fancy stuff!
-(TBD)
+(Done!)

 ---

 ## Upcoming features to add:

-- Add a calendar feature and assign a date to each task, so you can navigate through it and display specific tasks based on the selected day.

 - Build a user and task database, and develop a backend.
 (I'll be using NestJS, Express, Sequelize and PostgreSQL for that)